Ayurvedic Daily Routine Guide

 Wind down effectively to promote deep rest:

-- Warm Milk (Optional): A cup of warm milk (dairy or non-dairy) with nutmeg or cardamom calms Vata types.
+• Warm Milk (Optional): A cup of warm milk (dairy or non-dairy) with nutmeg or cardamom may help calm Vata types.

-- Early Bedtime: Be in bed by 10:00 PM for restorative sleep.
+• Early Bedtime: Aim for bedtime by about 10:00 PM for restorative sleep.

 Seasonal Adjustments (Ritucharya)

-Adapt your routine and ayurvedic cooking for beginners to the seasons:
+Adapt your routine and beginner Ayurvedic cooking to the seasons:

 Personalize Your Ayurvedic Routine